- Last updated

 Use the Pythagorean Theorem to find the length of the longer leg.

-- Answer
+Answer

-Step 1.
-Read the problem.
 Step 2.
 Identify what you are looking for.
-The length of the leg of the triangle Step 3.
-Name.
-Choose a variable to represent it.
-Let b = the leg of the triangle b = the leg of the triangle
+The length of the leg of the triangle

 Label side b